 To empower people with physical disabilities to achieve their potential.

-We are dedicated to addressing the needs of the persons with physical disabilities with therapeutic exercises.
+We are dedicated to addressing the needs of the persons with physical disabilities through therapeutic exercises.

 We serve persons of all ages specializing in the following areas:

 • Multiple Sclerosis

 • Cerebral Palsy and other Neurological conditions

 Friends of P.A.T.H Spinal Cord Injury Society, an organization registered in January 2010 (#803368828RC0001) began with a mission to raise funds to assist people with spinal chord injury receive therapy.

 By April 2013 Friends of PATH SCI Society founder Joanne Rogers realized the Society needed to expand its focus.
 The Friends of Path board expanded.
 The new name Move Adapted Fitness and Rehabilitation Society was chosen, specialized equipment donated to the new space and the transition from Friends of PATH SCI Society to MOVE began.
 We are grateful another donor stepped up to the plate and covered the rental of space for a year.

 BOARD OF DIRECTORS

 PRESIDENT: Jacqui Van Alstyne, Registered Physiotherapist

 SECRETARY: Joanne Rogers, Businesswoman